 The Manifestation of Ayatollah Khomeini in 1978 in Iran was considered in most of the world even by scholars and political analysts as a surprising phenomenon and was the culmination of a gradual change in Shi'a political jurisprudence.
 These changes formed slowly during predomination of Safavied Shi'a dynasty and formulated in Qajar era, particularly during Constitutional Revolution.
 The process resulted in the emergence of the first generation of political jurist in the history of Shi'a school of thought.
 Despite this deniable reality that political involvement was a great part of the legacy of Ayatollah Khomeini's family, the profound and wide effect of Islamic philosophy and mysticism and the role of his mentors such as Shah Abadi, Khunsari and Bafqi Yazdi should be taken into consideration.
-In addition, the critical time he lived, his social and political observation and experience deeply affected the process of the formation, formulation and the manifestation of Ayatollah Khomeini as a political jurist had deep roots in the country historical past.
+In addition, the critical time he lived, his social and political observation and experience deeply affected the process of the formation, formulation and development of his political thought.
+Therefore, it could be concluded that the Islamic Revolution and the manifestation of Ayatollah Khomeini as a political jurist had deep roots in the country historical past.
 Khomeini was an embodiment of tradition among Shi'a clergies in Iran and Iraq, but due to his profound, wide and comprehensive effects in social and political affairs of new era, has made of him a unique and unparalleled figure.